DxCx/dapulseBot/README.md

 # dapulseBot

 Welcome to dapulseBot!
-I am a baic Telegram bot that allows you to send pulses into a desired board in Dapulse.
+I am a baic python Telegram bot that allows you to send pulses into a desired board in Dapulse.

 ### How to run your bot